lorenzoworx/to-do-list/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+> Checking through my project and review it will bring a great connection between the two of us.
+Let us connect.

-If you like this project...
+If you like this project I promise to follow you back and leave offers open to you all.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>